-The California Health Sciences University College of Pharmacy is a private institution that is approved to operate as such by the California Bureau for Private Postsecondary Education.
+The California Health Sciences University College of Pharmacy, College of Osteopathic Medicine and College of Biosciences and Health Professions is a private institution that is approved to operate as such by the California Bureau for Private Postsecondary Education.
 "Approval to Operate" means that California Health Sciences University is in compliance with state standards as set forth in CEC94897 (1).